-- Other information.
+- Other Information.
 This includes such things as how to store the medicine.

-- Inactive ingredients.
+- Inactive Ingredients.
 Inactive means the ingredients should not have an effect on your body.
 Read them anyway so you know what you are taking.

 The label will also tell you the medicine's expiration date.
 You should dispose of it and not take it once that date has passed.

-Other Ways to Use OTC Medicines Safely
+Other Ways to use OTC Medicines Safely

 - Examine the package before you buy it.
 Make sure it has not been tampered with.

 - Never use medicine you have bought that does not look the way you think it should or that is in a package that appears suspicious.
-Return it to the place you bought it.
+Return it to the place from which you bought it.

 - Never take medicine in the dark or without glasses if you are unable to see clearly.
 Always be sure you are taking the right medicine from the right container.